bomonike/bomonike.github.io/aws-onboarding.md

     <a target="_blank" href="https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2">https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2</a>

     NOTE: Baking different zones into Console URLs makes for more direct connections and removes issues from using a single URL/DNS.

+    Alternately, if IAM Identity Center is being configured:
+    ```
+    aws configure sso
+    ```
+    Follow the prompts to set up SSO with your organization.

 14. Click "Download .csv" to download a "credentials.csv" file to your Downloads folder.
     It contains columns are a couple columns different than the "Add User" GUI: